 MA Counselling Psychology - Thesis Track MA Counselling Psychology - Non-Thesis Track More Information For more information on this program, please contact the Graduate Admissions Office at gradadmissions@twu.ca or visit twu.ca/cpsy.
-Graduate Program in Educational Studies - Special Education (MA) Kenneth Pudlas, Ed.D., Director Purpose The Master of Arts in Educational Studies - Special Education program serves TWU's mission of developing godly Christian leaders for the various marketplaces of life.
+Graduate Program in Educational Studies - Special Education (MA) Lara Ragpot D.ED(Psych) Director Purpose The Master of Arts in Educational Studies - Special Education program serves TWU's mission of developing godly Christian leaders for the various marketplaces of life.
 This graduate program offers advanced preparation for leadership in the K-12 classroom and in educational administration and will empower educational leaders to meet the increasingly diverse learning needs in public and private school classrooms.
-Outcomes In the MAES - SPED program, students will further develop: - familiarity with current trends and issues regarding diversity in education - knowledge of unique learning challenges related to: - diverse cognitive needs (neurodiversity) - o diverse sensory and physical abilities - diverse emotional and - ability to assess students with diverse learning challenges - ability to apply the assessment data to the development of individual educational plans (IEPs) - knowledge of counselling issues for students with diverse challenges - various educational strategies for students with diverse learning challenges - new professional and interpersonal skills and resulting confidence to provide leadership as part of an inclusive praxis - experience in implementing educational strategies through field work - understanding of research design and evaluation, and preparation for further (doctoral) studies - thoughtful Christian perspectives on diversity theory and practice Admission Criteria And Graduation Requirements To be admitted into the program, applicants require an undergraduate degree in education or a relevant field and successful completion of the professional year, with an overall GPA of at least 3.0, possession of or eligibility for a BC Professional Teaching Certificate or other professional teaching certification as approved, and three or more years of school-based teaching experience or approved equivalent.
+Outcomes In the MAES - SPED program, students will further develop: - familiarity with current trends and issues regarding diversity in education - knowledge of unique learning challenges related to: - diverse cognitive needs (neurodiversity) - o diverse sensory and physical abilities - o diverse emotional and - ability to assess students with diverse learning challenges - ability to apply the assessment data to the development of individual educational plans (IEPs) - knowledge of counselling issues for students with diverse challenges - various educational strategies for students with diverse learning challenges - new professional and interpersonal skills and resulting confidence to provide leadership as part of an inclusive praxis - experience in implementing educational strategies through field work - understanding of research design and evaluation, and preparation for further (doctoral) studies - thoughtful Christian perspectives on diversity theory and practice Admission Criteria and Graduation Requirements To be admitted into the program, applicants require an undergraduate degree in education or a relevant field and successful completion of the professional year, with an overall GPA of at least 3.0, possession of or eligibility for a BC Professional Teaching Certificate or other professional teaching certification as approved, and three or more years of school-based teaching experience or approved equivalent.
 Consideration may be given to a lower GPA when the applicant can demonstrate ability to study at the graduate level.
+Further requirements may include possession of or eligibility for a BC Professional Teaching Certificate or other professional teaching certification as approved, and three or more years of school-based teaching experience or approved equivalent.
+Applicants with fewer than three years school-based experience could still apply and each application will be individually evaluated for eligibility.
 To graduate from the program, students must successfully complete 35 semester hours, including a Capstone project, with a cumulative grade point average of at least 3.0.
 Note: This program is offered under the written consent of the Minister of Advanced Education effective January 6, 2014 having undergone a quality assessment process and been found to meet the criteria established by the Minister.
 Nevertheless, prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to meeting their needs (for example, acceptable to potential employers, professional licensing bodies, or other educational institutions).
-Application The application process includes completion of an online application form (or submission of written forms), including two references, all post-secondary education transcripts, and a personal statement that illustrates the applicant's readiness to study in the MAES-SPED program.
+Application The application process includes completion of an online application form (or submission of written forms), including two recent references, all post-secondary education transcripts, and a personal statement that illustrates the applicant's readiness to study in the MAES-SPED program.
 Deadlines Applications are reviewed up until two weeks prior to the commencement of the new cohort each summer.
 Applicants are encouraged to apply early in order to ensure space is available in the program.
 Successful applicants are required to indicate formal acceptance by submitting a deposit to the Office of Graduate Admissions.
 Program Checklists and Requirements: